Do you have an awesome Articulate Storyline course that you'd like to share with the world, but you don't have a place to host it?

 Once you see the green "Upload succeeded" banner at the top of the screen, you can select the "Exit" button in the top right.

 All that's left to do is grab the link that you can share with others.
 Select the Storyline course folder that you just uploaded so that we can view its contents.

 Select the "story_html5.html" file.
 If you don't see that file, then select the "story.html" file.
 (Later versions of Storyline do not have the "story_html5.html" file.)

 Now you'll see the public-facing URL for your Storyline project under "Object URL."

 You did it!
 Copy the URL and share it with whomever you'd like or post it on your website.

 Amazon S3 is a great way to host Storyline projects when you don't have access to your own hosting server.
 The process outlined in this tutorial is the quickest way to get up and running, but you could also use an FTP client (such as MSP360 Explorer) to have more precise control over your desktop-to-bucket transfers.

-If you have any questions or would like to join a great community of instructional designers and eLearning developers, then you should join my Slack channel.
+If you have any questions or would like to join a great community of instructional designers and eLearning developers, then you should join the ID community.